Changissnz/TAGIB/README.md

 of a dominant source of technological production.

 You are part of the force that proliferated the decline of civilization.
-And because I am not a sadist that does not enjoy watching its suffering, then my good disposition demanded I take new and bold actions to renew it back to a time so great that any writing or visualization of it, no matter the great degrees of their perfection, are regarded as heresy.
+And because I am not a sadist that enjoys watching it squirm and suffer, then my good disposition demanded I take new and bold actions to renew it back to a time so great that any writing or visualization of it, no matter the great degrees of their perfection, are regarded as heresy.
 To live a good